tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * `msg` refers to the current transaction's information.

-Ask the students the following questions:
+Ask students the following questions:

 * Why might we want to access these variables in our contracts?

-  * **Answer:** It allows us to make decisions on what to do next based on who is calling the function, and under what conditions.
+  * **Answer:** It allows us to make decisions on what to do next, based on who is calling the function and under what conditions.

 * What is `msg.value`?